MartyGentillon/lmt-ruby/doc/lmt/lmt.rb.md

 5. The ability to append to or replace code blocks
 6. The ability to include another file.
 7. The ability to extend the tangler with Ruby code from a block.
+8. Simple conditional logic to enable output only under certain circumstances

 There are also a few potentially useful features that are not implemented but might be in the future:

 1. The ability to write out other files.
 2. Source mapping
 3. Further source verification.
 For instance, all instances of the same block should be in the same language.
 Also, detect and prevent double inclusion.
-4. Simple variables and conditional logic to enable output only under certain circumstances
+4. include path semantics.

 ### Blocks